dil2743/Genric_JoyStick_ROS-game_pad/readme.txt

 default = /dev/input/js0
 Linux joystick device from which to read joystick events.

-~deadzone
-type = double
-default = 0.05
-Amount by which the joystick has to move before it is considered to be off-center.
-This parameter is specified relative to an axis normalized between -1 and 1.
-Thus, 0.1 means that the joystick has to move 10% of the way to the edge of an axis's range before that axis will output a non-zero value.
-Linux does its own deadzone processing, so in many cases this value can be set to zero.

-~autorepeat_rate
-type = double
-default = 0.0 (disabled)
-Rate in Hz at which a joystick that has a non-changing state will resend the previously sent message.

-~coalesce_interval
-type = double
-default = 0.001
 Axis events that are received within coalesce_interval (seconds) of each other are sent out in a single ROS message.
 Since the kernel sends each axis motion as a separate event, coalescing greatly reduces the rate at which messages are sent.
 This option can also be used to limit the rate of outgoing messages.
 Button events are always sent out immediately to avoid missing button presses.

 Using this Package